-In reality, what will actually happen is the exact thing you are trying to avoid: major tooth problems, pain, suffering, embarrassment, increased cost of treatment, more time in the dental chair and compounded anxiety.
-Sadly, I've seen this time and time again.
+If you are someone who hates going to the dentist due to awful past experiences, avoiding treatment is arguably the worst thing you can do!
+What will actually happen is the exact thing you are trying to avoid: major tooth problems, pain, suffering, embarrassment, increased cost of treatment, more time in the dental chair, and compounded anxiety.
+Sadly, Dr. Alex Shvartsman has seen this time and time again.

-Coming in on a regular basis for cleanliness and check-ups actually helps to avoid the above-mentioned problems.
+Coming to LI Center for Healthier Dentistry on a regular basis for cleanliness and check-ups helps to avoid these problems!

-DENTAL TIP#1: preschedule your next dental cleaning before you leave the dental office!
+DENTAL TIP#1: Preschedule your next dental cleaning before you leave the dental office!

-2. Refusing dental x-rays.
+2. Refusing dental X-rays.

 3. Dragging out dental treatment.

-DENTAL TIP #2: Get your mouth healthy in the shortest time possible and move on with your life having one less problem to worry about.
+DENTAL TIP #2: Get your mouth healthy in the shortest time possible and move on with your life, having one less problem to worry about.